MASTER-PLANNED

 Percentage of Sales Revenue:

-Often, the marketing budget is a percentage of the expected or actual sales revenue.
-This percentage can range from 1% to 5%, depending on the project's scale and ambition.
+Often, the marketing budget is a percentage of the average sales price times the number of lots.
+This percentage can range from 1% to 1.35%, depending on the project's scale and ambition.

 Phase of Development: